A friend told me that Al and I were considered to be the experts on Mexico City. And since we’ve been there at least a dozen times, I guess we are.

 If you’re thinking of heading to Puebla check out my menu from the state of Puebla featuring specialities of the region.

-Tacos Pastor at one of my favourite taquerias in Mexico D.F.
+Tacos Pastor at my favourite taquerias in Mexico D.F.
 It’s near the Zócalo; I can’t remember the name but perhaps this photo will help you recognize the cook!As you may have guessed Al & I ended up tagging along with Phil to Mexico City plus we added two other eager friends.
 It was great fun to show off the city and Al led us straight to the taqueria which is called Taqueria Tlaquepaque.
 The cook is no longer there but the guy at the cash register is so I know it’s the right one!Speaking of street food, Mark Wiens describes himself as a full-time travel eater.
 He writes one of the best food guides around with the bonus that his selections are usually inexpensive and always authentic! https://migrationology.com/travel-guides/mexico-city/ Two blogs Mark recommends are: https://www.eater.com/maps/best-mexico-city-restaurants-38 and https://www.theworldorbust.com/best-neighborhood-in-mexico-city-roma-norte/ .
 Between these three posts you will find yourself enough eating spots to keep you happily chomping for a few months!

 Our favourite place for breakfast in the Zócalo area is the oldest bakery in the city: La Vasconia, baking since 1886.
 They have trays and tongs, and we select pastries, pay for them at the cash register, then go around the corner where there are a few tables set up and order Café con leche or Chocolate caliente.
 They also serve eggs in various Mexican styles, and for lunch there is a rotisserie with the most amazing-smelling chickens.